liamca/react-autocomplete-demo/README.md

-# react-autocomplete-demo
+# React AutoComplete Demo for Azure Search

-Demo app for autocomplete widget using React and Elastic Search
+Demo app for autocomplete widget using React and Azure Searc.
+Please note this was based on a demo created from this [GitHub repo](https://github.com/rcdexta/react-autocomplete-demo) which was originally written for leveraging Elastic Search.

-The full write-up is available at https://medium.com/@rcdexta

 ### Setup